NeonSky/portfolio/README.md

 ![](images/tda362_course3.png)

-TDA362 is a computer graphics course project mainly concerned with physically based rendering (PBR) and coarsely covering a broad spectrum of other of other rendering topics (e.g. post-processing, particle effects, and shadow maps).
+TDA362 is a computer graphics course project mainly concerned with physically based rendering (PBR) and coarsely covering a broad spectrum of other rendering topics (e.g. post-processing, particle effects, and shadow maps).
-I have also worked as paid teaching assistant in this course.
+I have also worked as a paid teaching assistant in this course.

 The project is written in C++11, OpenGL, and GLSL.
 The build system is primarily based on CMake.